Chapter 4 - Data retrieval: Retrieving a customer

 If you didn't finish the previous chapter, duplicate the file

 0-CustomersList.php and rename it

-In the XML data that we retrieved, which contains the list of customers, we will find all the XLinks providing access to customer information.
+In the XML data that we retrieved, which contains the list of clients, we will find all the XLinks providing access to customer information.

 The XLink for the